 Austria

-No transposition activity reported.
+No draft transposition bill has yet been published.
 Existing legislation in Austria includes an obligation to state minimum wages in job vacancy ads, and some reporting requirements for organisations with 50 or more employees.
 The government has provided an online wage calculator (in German) to help employees determine whether their pay is fair.

 Belgium

-The French Community of Belgium, the Wallonia-Brussels Federation, became the first jurisdiction in the EU to transpose the pay transparency directive in September 2024.
-The rules apply to entities under the responsibility of the Federation (in other words, public companies).
+The French Community of Belgium, the Wallonia-Brussels Federation, became the first jurisdiction in the EU to transpose the pay transparency Directive in September 2024.
+The rules apply to public sector employees within the remit of the Federation.

 Bulgaria